 "I'm sorry, I don't know much about Saiyan exports, but I've heard that keranite is embargoed.
 It's extracted from Cold territories, and that's it.
-No Saiyan should have access to it," she continued, apologetically.
+No Saiyan should have access to it," she continued.
 "Not only that, but we can assume they hadn't been stranded and forced to use it, if we were to explore other reasons the ship would be outfitted with Cold parts.
 Saiyan ships can't tolerate it, it doesn't properly explode in the cylinders, the ship just won't move with it.
-Which means the ship was deliberately outfitted with it."
+Which means the ship engine was deliberately outfitted for it."

-"These men were on a simple purging mission, coordinates clearly mapped, in safe territory, with no problems on the record," Vegeta countered angrily.
+"These men were on a simple purging mission, coordinates clearly mapped, in safe territory, with no behavioral problems on their record," Vegeta countered with irritation.

 "Someone on the inside of your cabinet has made a deal with the Cold Empire," she breathed, putting everything together.
 "Am I getting closer to why you've brought me here?"

 He set his cold black eyes on her.